VATICAN SIGNS PACT WITH NAZIS

 Rome, Italy · July 20, 1933

-On this date in 1933 in Rome, representatives of German President Paul von Hindenburg and Pope Pius XI (1922–1939), among them Vatican Secretary of State Eugenio Pacelli (later Pope Pius XII), announced that a concordat (treaty) had been forged between the Holy See and the German Reich.
-The Reichskonkordat was a major propaganda coup for the Nazis, in power nearly six months.
-It gave the impression that the Nazi regime of German Chancellor Adolf Hitler, who had acquired quasi-dictatorial powers through the Enabling Act of March 23, 1933, posed no threat to German churches, notwithstanding the ominous opening lines in the concordat that stated relations between the two entities must be regulated “in a way acceptable to both parties.”
+On this date in 1933 in Rome, representatives of German President Paul von Hindenburg (1847–1934) and Pope Pius XI (papacy 1922–1939), among them Vatican Secretary of State Eugenio Pacelli (later Pope Pius XII), announced that a concordat (treaty) had been forged between the Holy See and the German Reich.
+The Reichskonkordat was a major propaganda coup for the Nazis, in political power nearly 6 months.
+It gave the impression that the Nazi regime of German Chancellor Adolf Hitler, who had acquired quasi-dictatorial powers through the Enabling Act passed by the German Reichstag in Berlin on March 23, 1933, posed no threat to German Catholic churches, notwithstanding the ominous opening lines in the concordat that stated relations between the two entities must be regulated “in a way acceptable to both parties.”

 Within the week Pacelli, the chief author of the concordat, was forced to defend the Holy See in the first of two articles in the Vatican’s newspaper, L’Osservatore Romano.
 Soon after ratification the Vatican began reporting breaches of the concordat.
 Catholic critics within Germany were forced to mute their responses to the state’s interference in religious matters and to misdeeds Nazi radicals committed against the Church and its organizations.
 In time the Holy See issued the papal encyclical Mit Brennender Sorge (“With Burning Concern”).
 Written in German, not the usual Latin, it was read in all German Catholic churches on Palm Sunday 1937, a day when church attendance was highest.
 Pius XI’s encyclical condemned the paganism of Nazi ideology, the myth of race and blood, and the bastardized Nazi conception of God.
 It warned Catholics that the growing Nazi ideology, which exalted one race over all others, was incompatible with Catholicism.
 Over 300,000 copies were circulated.